projectshift/shift-user/README.md

 # shift-user
-Extensible user registration and [authentication](https://flask-login.readthedocs.io/en/latest/) including [OAuth](https://pythonhosted.org/Flask-OAuth/) support for facebook, google and vk, instagram and linkedin.
+A [shiftboiler](https://github.com/projectshift/shift-boiler) project skeleton extension providing user registration and [authentication](https://flask-login.readthedocs.io/en/latest/) including [OAuth](https://pythonhosted.org/Flask-OAuth/) support for facebook, google vk, instagram and linkedin.
 Provides support RBAC and access control with [Principal](http://pythonhosted.org/Flask-Principal/)

 **Important note:** although the codebase is pretty mature it is currently in the process of being migrated to a separate project (this one).
 Use with caution.

+## Requirements

+You will need to have  shiftboiler installed and an initialized project skeleton with following feature enabled:

+  * ORM
+  * Routing
+  * Mail

-# Installation
+## Installation

 ### get the package